alexhu98/Portfolio/docs/Posts/20200623-restarting-the-app.md

 for the Server-Side Rendering, and [Apollo GraphQL](https://www.apollographql.com/) for the [GraphQL](https://graphql.org/) server and client request.

-The simple way to get get a Next.js started is to run create-next-app with the desired example template.
-I picked this example as a starting point as it has all the hooks for Apollo server and client, along with some example codes to calling useQuery and useMutation, and thje single sign up / sign in / sign out pages.
+The simple way to get a Next.js started is to run *create-next-app* with the desired example template.
+I picked this example as a starting point as it has all the hooks for Apollo server and client, along with some example codes to calling useQuery and useMutation, and the simple sign up / sign in / sign out pages.
 Othen than those, it is bare bone enough to experience the full back-end development.
 ```
 npx create-next-app --example api-routes-apollo-server-and-client-auth
 ```
 [MongoDB](https://www.mongodb.com/) hosted in by MongoDB [Altas](https://www.mongodb.com/cloud/atlas) in the cloud, and MongoDB [Compass](https://www.mongodb.com/products/compass) for viewing the database.